UstadMobile/RESPECT-Consumer-App-Integration-Guide/README.md

   * MUST include Content-Length header
   * MUST include a Last-Modified or ETag header
   * MUST support [cache validation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Caching#validation) using If-Modified-Since (when using Last-Modified header) or If-None-Match (when using ETag header)
+* Each learning unit MUST contain at least one image (e.g. the thumbnail/cover) which MUST be a valid webp, png, or jpg image.
+* Each navigation feed item SHOULD specify a cover image using an alt link with rel=icon set (see grade1.json example in [Appendix A](#appendix-a-sample-opds-catalogs))

 **Launching a specific Learning Unit**